 Life expectancy in the district is higher than the regional and national averages.
-However, people living in electoral wards with the lowest index
+However, people living in electoral wards with the lowest index of deprivation have a lower life expectancy by 4.6 years than those living in

 If not addressed, crime, deprivation and access to services are likely to remain problems.